-So, you see, in the above scenario I would just look up hate group.
-This would probably lead me to a number of different sources talking about all areas of hate groups.
+So, you see, in the above scenario, I would look up “hate group.”
+This would probably lead me to several different sources talking about all areas of hate groups.
 Some articles may explain what they are as well as different well-known hate groups, how hate groups use certain things like social media/websites, and a whole slew of other data.

 Even if I am super succinct in my search terms, I will likely still get way too many search results.
-After you have a succinct search term, it’s important to use the databases advanced search features to get really specific.
+After you have a concise search term, it’s essential to use the databases advanced search features to get specific.

 Make Sure You Are Only Looking At Peer Reviewed Articles